Praveen0500/nn-classification/README.md

 In their existing market, the sales team has classified all customers into 4 segments (A, B, C, D ).
 Then, they performed segmented outreach and communication for a different segment of customers.
 This strategy has work exceptionally well for them.
 They plan to use the same strategy for the new markets.

-You are required to help the manager to predict the right group of the new customers.
 </h4>

 ## Neural Network Model